cyjoelchen/php-sweph/README.md

 Run tests from the PHP command line via `php -a`.
 Repeat `build-se` execution runs as needed.

-When you're finished, exit the container and stop it:
+When you're finished, exit the container[1]:

 ```
 > exit
 > docker stop php-sweph
 ```
+[1]
+_If you started the container with the command above (i.e. by including the `--rm` switch), the container will be removed automatically._